VATfaqs.com

 China lowers import value-added tax on 16 agricultural products including refined sunflower and rapeseed oils

-OFI International · 11 days ago
+OFI International · about 1 month ago

 China has lowered the import VAT on 16 agricultural products, including refined sunflower and rapeseed oils, from 13% to 9% effective 2 February 2026.
 A new tariff line 1512190010 was created for refined sunflower oil, and the change applies to a range of oils and fats.
 Products imported from the USA remain subject to retaliatory MFN tariffs.